apache/openwhisk-cli/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 [![Build Status](https://travis-ci.org/apache/incubator-openwhisk-cli.svg?branch=master)](https://travis-ci.org/apache/incubator-openwhisk-cli)

+# Disclaimer

+This project is currently on an experimental stage.
+We periodically synchronize the source code and test cases of this repository with the [CLI folder](https://github.com/apache/incubator-openwhisk/tree/master/tools/cli/go-whisk-cli) and the [test folder](https://github.com/apache/incubator-openwhisk/tree/master/tests) in OpenWhisk.
+The framework of test cases is under construction for this repository.
+Please contribute to the [CLI folder](https://github.com/apache/incubator-openwhisk/tree/master/tools/cli/go-whisk-cli) in OpenWhisk for any CLI changes, before we officially announce the separation of OpenWhisk CLI from OpenWhisk.

 The OpenWhisk Command Line Interface (OpenWhisk CLI) is a unified tool that provides a consistent interface to interact with OpenWhisk services.
 With this tool to download and configure, you are able to manage OpenWhisk services from the command line and automate them through scripts.